lanl/miniRL/README.md

 - The id variable will be passed to exarl.make() to call the environment

-- The file `EXARL/exarl/env/env_vault/__init__.py` should include
+- The file `miniRL/exarl/env/env_vault/__init__.py` should include

 ```
 from exarl.envs.env_vault.foo_env import FooEnv
 ```

-where EXARL/exarl/envs/env_vault/foo_env.py is the file containing your envirnoment
+where miniRL/exarl/envs/env_vault/foo_env.py is the file containing your envirnoment

 ### Using environment written in a lower level language

-- The following example illustrates using the C function of computing the value of PI in EXARL \
+- The following example illustrates using the C function of computing the value of PI in miniRL \
   computePI.h:

 ```